Create a Website Account - Manage notification subscriptions, save form progress and more.

 Library and information professionals are available to help you find information in print, online, and in our many reliable reference databases.
 We can help you research a product, find sources for a report or school project, access business, medical, and legal information, or just find a good book to read.
 Help is available anytime the Library is open by phone at 509-232-2510, email at firstname.lastname@example.org, or by visiting us.
-Contact Daniel Pringle by phone at 509-435-0778 or email at email@example.com to make an appointment for a one-on-one session with a librarian.
+Contact Ronda Gimlen by phone at 509-435-0778 or email at email@example.com to make an appointment for a one-on-one session with a librarian.

 Regular volunteer assignments based on current Library needs are available to individuals 14 years and older who submit an application and pass a background check.
 Students under 14 fulfilling community service requirements for school will be accepted as volunteers on a case-by-case basis.
 Contact Ronda Gimlen at 509-435-0778 or email@example.com for more information.
 Other volunteer opportunities are available through the Friends of the Liberty Lake Municipal Library, the Library Foundation, and the Library Board of Trustees.
 Visit the Community Involvement page for more about these groups or the City Volunteer Opportunities page for other ways to help out in the community.

 Open positions at the Library are posted to the Job Opportunities page.
 Applications, application instructions, and other open City positions are available at the City jobs page.
 The Library also posts positions to relevant professional sites like PNLA.org and to print and online employment sources like the Spokesman-Review and Worksource.

 Police Records & Forensic personnel would like the public to know that the expected wait to apply for CPL can range anywhere from two to three hours.
 Applications are at the Public Safety Building.
 Applicants have to go to the Public Safety Building to submit the application in person.
 A background check and fingerprints are also required.
 Successful applicants will have permits mailed to them as soon as possible after they are accepted.

 WSP collision report forms are found in the entry area of the police department, considered the "safe area" which is open to the public at any hour.
 You can also file a collision report with the Washington State Patrol using the form and information found here: https://www.wsp.wa.gov/driver/collision-records/